browserengineering/book/book/embeds.md

 cloning][structured-clone], which converts most JavaScript objects (though not, for example, DOM nodes) to a sequence of bytes that the receiver frame can convert back into a JavaScript object.
-DukPy doesn't support structured cloning natively, so our browser won't support this either.
+DukPy doesn't support structured cloning natively for objects, so our browser won't support this either.

 Note that in this second code snippet, `window` is the receiving